People say it takes a village to raise a child, and we couldn’t agree more. Having a newborn can be joyous and intimidating at the same time.

 “Bath times should be kept short at around five to ten minutes to prevent stripping the baby’s skin of natural oils, to avoid dryness and irritation,” advised Dr Lee.

 Always cover your baby’s head with a fresh dry towel to prevent them from feeling cold.
-This is very important because babies have very thin hair on their heads and can catch cold faster.
+This is very important because babies have very thin hair on their heads and can catch a cold faster.

 One of the more important baby bath tips is that you should always start by washing your baby’s body first and then the hair in the end so that the head doesn’t stay wet for too long.